codepath/android_guides/Paging-Library-Guide.md

 ### Paging Library Guide

 A common feature is to load data automatically as a user scrolls through the items (i.e. infinite scroll).
-Previously there were only [[third party options|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] that could accomplish this goal.
+Previously there were different custom solutions, like [[third party options|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] that could accomplish this goal.
 Google's new Paging Library now provides this support.

+**Note**: [[Endless Scrolling guide|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] is still a default way to add pagination functionality to CodePath university projects.
+However, Google Paging library becoming a standard in production apps.

 ### Setup